 Details of the works programme are here.

-Parkare, our Bridge Card system contractor,
+Parkare, our Bridge Card system supplier,

 quicker-acting barriers, longer-range Bridge Card readers and new